a7-plugin-jwt-auth

 2. Add jwt-auth credential

-3. Create a route with jwt-auth
+3. Create a service and route with jwt-auth

-a7 route create -g default -f - <<'EOF'
+a7 service create -g <gateway-group-id> -f - <<'EOF'

 {